Five Colombian soldiers killed in blast

 The army called the explosion an act of terrorism and blamed rebels.

-The statement said the incident took place in Norte de Santander, a northeastern region of the country bordering Venezuela.
+The statement said the incident took place in Norte de Santander, a northeastern region of the country bordering Venezuela, while troops were involved in tactical operations.

+An "improvised explosive artifact" was set off; the statement gave no other details.

 The incident comes a day after the leftist rebel group, the National Liberation Army, or ELN by its Spanish initials, said it would carry out a unilateral ceasefire during legislative elections next month.